benrhughes/xmlguy/README.md

 I have a project that needs to create XML files with some non-standard element names, which none of the existing .NET XML frameworks seem to handle.

 Rather than rely on the underlying framework XML classes, XMLGuy simply builds up strings; meaning you can create elements with any name you like, no matter how stupid.

-## Installation
-For now, you'll need to pull the source and build it (there are no dependencies, unless you want to build the test project, which uses nUnit).

-Once it becomes more stable/feature complete I'll add it to nuget and have an assembly on github to download.